 - Click Create.

 - Choose All Reports.

-- Choose Client Held Away Assets and click Select.
+- Search for and select Client Held Away Assets and then click Select.

 - Choose Horizontal Bar Chart.